GrahamDumpleton-abandoned/mod_wsgi-docs/installation-guides/installation-on-freebsd.rst

 from FreeBSD ports as detailed below.

-For descriptions of general problems that may be encountered during installation on FreeBSD, see the documentation on :doc:`InstallationIssues`.
+For descriptions of general problems that may be encountered during installation on FreeBSD, see the documentation:

+* :doc:`../installation-issues/index`

 Installation From FreeBSD Ports
 -------------------------------